pylls/padding-machines-for-tor/notes/circuit-padding-framework.md

   CIRCPAD_CIRC_HAS_NO_RELAY_EARLY = 1<<5
 } circpad_circuit_state_t;
 ```

+...

+To sample delays and/or number of padding cells to send, machines can use:
+- histograms with removal
+- distributions

+...
+State split into immutable and mutable parts: mutable per circuit, immutable
+once per machine.
+Immutable is `circpad_state_t`, mutable
+`circpad_machine_runtime_t`.

 ## Current Machines
 In `circuitpadding_machines.c` we find two machines that adds padding with the